Long Live the Distro: The Benefits of a Longer Linux Lifecycle

 If you are looking for a Linux distribution with an extraordinarily long lifecycle that will enable you to enjoy the many benefits listed above, AlmaLinux is an excellent option – with a differentiated lifecycle of up to 16 years of support coverage.

-Whether you are planning to run AlmaLinux from the get-go or move your workloads from another distribution to AlmaLinux, you can maximize what you’re able to achieve by adding AlmaCare as your enterprise support.
+Whether you are planning to run AlmaLinux from the get-go or move your workloads from another distribution to AlmaLinux, you can maximize what you’re able to achieve by adding Enterprise Support from TuxCare to it.

-Check out what else AlmaCare includes to see for yourself how it can help you get the most out of your AlmaLinux workloads.
+Check out what else our Enterprise Support for AlmaLinux includes to see for yourself how it can help you get the most out of your AlmaLinux workloads.